Belgium gasses 20,000 chicks at airport

 A spokeswoman for the Flemish animal welfare authorities, Brigitte Borgmans, said some chicks had died by Sunday evening, so "we sent a vet to the scene and he decided to put them out of their misery".

 The mass euthanasia was sharply criticised by some Flemish MPs.
-Independent MP Hermes Sanctorum, an animal welfare campaigner, said "there's no difference between Amazon parcels and animals".
+Independent Hermes Sanctorum, an animal welfare campaigner, said "there's no difference between Amazon parcels and animals".

-Jelle Engelbosch MP of the Flemish nationalist N-VA said "we need to ask why living creatures are exported across the world like economic products", l'avenir.net news reported.
+Jelle Engelbosch, an MP of the Flemish nationalist N-VA, said: "We need to ask why living creatures are exported across the world like economic products", l'avenir.net news reported.